KenstonPTO/bylaws/README.md

 8. Upon expiration of the term of office, or in case of resignation, turn over to the President all records, books and other materials pertaining to office without delay, and shall return to the Treasurer, immediately, all funds pertaining to the office.

 ## BUILDING PTO EXECUTIVE COMMITTEE
-Each Building PTO Executive Committee shall consist of of a President, Vice-President, Treasurer and Secretary.
+Each Building PTO Executive Committee shall consist of a President, Vice-President, Treasurer and Secretary.
 1. President:  The President shall preside over all meetings and serve as a liaison with Building Administration and with PTO Council.
 The President shall be responsible for ensuring compliance with these PTO by-laws and the PTO Mission within their building.
 2. Vice-President:  The Vice-President shall assume the duties of the President should he/she be unable to perform the duties.
 The Vice-President shall assist the President as necessary.
 3. Treasurer:  The Treasurer shall have full custody of all Building PTO funds; shall keep a full and accurate accounting of receipts and expenditures; maintain a reconciled checkbook, make disbursements based on the approved budget or approved funding requests; and shall sign all checks or vouchers.
 The Treasurer shall present a financial report to the members of Building PTO at every meeting and as requested by their executive committee or at the request of PTO Council.